"Your mom and I named you after an incredibly brave woman, really not all that much older than you. Your name is Molly."

 - Five centuries and counting.
 They keep naming them that.

 - In The Netherlands, all kings and most Stadtholders have been named Willem.
 The next king will be Willem IV, and the first king (Willem I) was Willem VI before being crowned.
 There even was a Wilhelmina somewhere down the line, and technically a French guy named, of course, Louis.

 - Taken to its logical extreme by the German princes of Reuß.
 Since about 1200 every male member of the family has been named Heinrich.

 - How about Hellenistic Egypt, where almost every royal boy was named Ptolemy and every girl was Cleopatra.
-The most famous Cleopatra had a mother and sister who shared her name, and her father and two brothers had the name Ptolemy; additionally, two of her children bore those names, and the third was named for Alexander the Great.
+The most famous Cleopatra had a mother, sister, and daughter who shared her name, and her father, two brothers, and two sons had the name Ptolemy.
+Her third son was named Alexander, after Alexander the Great.

 - Truth in Television again: The Romans were wonderfully uncreative in naming their children.
 Upper class Roman families had about 2 dozen first names to choose from.
 To give just one example, the famous Julius Caesar's praenomen (given name, more or less) was Gaius, which he shared with his father and grandfather.
 And an adopted great-great-grandson better known as Caligula.
 This feature can make Roman history just a little confusing.

 - There's also the interesting little quirk about female naming in Roman society.
 A daughter's praenomen was the feminine of her father's last name.
 If the father was named Cornelius, for example, his first born daughter would be named Cornelia.
 If he had a string of daughters they would also be named Cornelia but would receive a second qualifying praenomen of "Secunda" "the second." and so on.
 This got really complicated when several men named Cornelius all had daughters, so they all got nicknames, like Cornelia Africana, Julia Caesaris or Caecilia Merula.